braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/campaign/link_shortening.md

 ![Subscription groups settings that allow you to select a link-shortening domain.][7]

-Campaigns sent with Link Shortening enabled will use the assigned domain associated with your SMS subscription group.
+Campaigns sent with link shortening enabled will use the assigned domain associated with your SMS subscription group.

 ![][8]